gomods/athens/docs/content/configuration/storage.md

 ## DigitalOcean Spaces

-In Athens to communicate with [DigitalOcean Space](https://www.digitalocean.com/products/spaces/), we are using Minio driver because DO Spaces tries to be [fully compatible with it](https://developers.digitalocean.com/documentation/spaces/).
+For Athens to communicate with [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/), we are using Minio driver because DO Spaces tries to be [fully compatible with it](https://developers.digitalocean.com/documentation/spaces/).
 Also configuration for this storage looks almost the same in our proxy as for [Minio](#minio).

-##### config:
+##### Configs:

     # StorageType sets the type of storage backend the proxy will use.
     # Env override: ATHENS_STORAGE_TYPE